How the Financial Times Enhanced their Image Workflow to Control Image Rights

-Andrew Watkins, the Senior Developer at the Financial Times, was invited to take part in WAN-IFRA’s World Media Leaders eSummit to share how the publication has transformed its image workflow, enabling greater control of image rights and licenses.
+Andrew Watkins, the Senior Developer at the Financial Times (2020), was invited to take part in WAN-IFRA’s World Media Leaders eSummit to share how the publication has transformed its image workflow, enabling greater control of image rights and licenses.
 And, ultimately, how it has helped the Financial Times to be better equipped for remote work.

 © Cover photo by Markus Spiske at Unsplash

-Previously, the Financial Times used a desktop system which enabled only a limited amount of people to access the images.
+Previously, the Financial Times used a desktop system that enabled only a limited amount of people to access the images.
 Moreover, it was not clear where some of the pictures were coming from, or whether the publication had the right to use them.

 To put this into perspective, the Financial Times receives about 10,000 photos every day and this number can reach up to 20,000.
 Hundreds of pictures are published daily and there is an additional need to manage an archive of over 1.5 million photos.

 To ensure that more staff could access the Financial Times image archives, the team chose FotoWare’s Digital Asset Management system.